THE WAY IBS-D IS DIAGNOSED CONTINUES TO EVOLVE

-You’ve had recurring abdominal pain for an average of at least 1 day/week for the last 3 months associated with going to the bathroom, changes in frequency and/or appearance of stool.
+Recurring abdominal pain associated with going to the bathroom, changes in frequency and/or appearance of stool for an average of at least 1 day/week for the last 3 months

 BOTHERSOMENESS

-Your symptoms interfere with daily activities, require attention, or cause you to worry.
+Symptoms that interfere with daily activities, require attention, or cause worry

 DURATION